canonical/checkbox/checkbox-ng/docs/snappy.rst

     $ cd ~/plainbox-provider-snappy/plainbox-provider-snappy
     $ ./manage.py validate

-The validate tool will provide advisories to indicate places where you provider does not follow best practices, warnings to indicate places where runtime issues could arise, and errors to indicate things which must be fixed for the provider to be parsed and run correctly by Checkbox.
+The validate tool will provide advisories to indicate places where your provider does not follow best practices, warnings to indicate places where runtime issues could arise, and errors to indicate things which must be fixed for the provider to be parsed and run correctly by Checkbox.
 This validation result is